- Only CEA Accredited program in Arizona

-- Sessions may begin in August, October, January, March, June, or July
+- Sessions begin in August, October, January, March, June

-- 180 hours of instruction in two months
+- 180 hours of instruction in 8 weeks

 - Students take placement test upon arrival

 - Cost is $3056 for two months for tuition and fees

 - See the general process to arrive at CESL! or...

 - Apply Now!

 - Superior English language instruction through a comprehensive curriculum